(Post updated June 2025)

 Dear Laurel,

 My wife and I love reading your blog.
-Every Sunday, it’s waffles or French Toast, a big pot of coffee.
-Then, we head to the “woman-cave” to read your blog on the big desktop Mac.
+Every Sunday, it’s waffles or French Toast, and a big pot of coffee.
+Then, we head to the “mom-cave” to read your blog on the big desktop Mac.

-But, something I’ve noticed and I hope that you don’t mind my pointing it out, is this.
-Over the last couple of years since we found you, I can’t help but notice that it’s always the wife who has a “problem husband.” (unless I’ve missed something)
+However, something I’ve noticed, and I hope you don’t mind my pointing it out, is this.
+Over the last couple of years since we found you, I can’t help but notice that it’s always the wife who has a “problem husband” (unless I’ve missed something)

 Aren’t there ever any “problem wives?”

 Yes, yes, yes, I know.
-You ladies think that we’re all a bunch of chest pumping Neanderthals when it comes to decorating.
-And, we supposedly love our dark, masculine “man-caves” where we go to get away from the screaming kids rejuvenate, I guess.
+You ladies think that we’re all a bunch of chest-pumping Neanderthals when it comes to decorating.
+And, we supposedly love our dark, masculine “man-caves” where we go to get away from the screaming kids, rejuvenate, and smoke cigars, I guess.

 Well, I have a good one for you, Laurel.

-My wife’s retreat is the one that’s dark.
+My wife’s retreat is the dark one.
 In fact, it’s a brown, quite masculine room!
-Or at least, what most people consider to be a “masculine room.”
+Or, at least, what most people consider a “masculine room.”

 And mine is well, the sun room.
 Light and bright.
 That’s my happy spot.
-The wife won’t go in there because she gets migraine headaches and light and bright is often a trigger.
-She calls my light bright space, “the ice-box.”
+The wife won’t go in there because she gets migraine headaches, and light and bright is often a trigger.
+She calls my light-filled space “the ice-box.”
 And it’s not that it’s cold or anything.
 It’s just that it’s not anything remotely cave-like.

 Forgive me.
 It must’ve been a woman who came up with the term “man-cave.” ;]

 Right?
-And please don’t laugh, or I will start crying in my coffee.
+And please don’t laugh, or I’ll start crying in my coffee.

 Does that make me a freak or something?